Online Letting Agents vs. the High Street

 Letting agents have been around for decades.
-Whether you’re a student, homeowner, or moving city – agents are used to find a place to suit tenants and are crucial for putting your property on the market.
+Whether you’re a student, homeowner, or moving city – agents are used to finding a place to suit tenants and are crucial for putting your property on the market.
 If your portfolio is expansive and considerable time and energy is needed to maintain and let your properties, it can easily become a full-time job.
 That’s why choosing the right agent for you is super important.
+In this article, we will explore the comparison between the traditional high street agencies such as Foxtons and the lesser-known newcomers; online letting agents.

 Today, landlords can choose between newer online letting agents and their traditional high street counterparts.
 Online estate agents are increasingly popular, accounting for almost 8% of exchanges in the second quarter of 2018 according to Property Reporter.
 Both have their advantages, so we’ll take a look at the differences to help you make a more informed decision.